Stowmarket railway station: Opening (1846–1862)

-Great Eastern Railway (1862-1922)
+Great Eastern Railway (1862–1922)

 The line from Chippenham Junction to Snailwell Junction, near Newmarket, opened on 1 April 1880; this gave Stowmarket a direct link to and the Midlands.
+(Note: The Newmarket to Ely line had opened the previous year.)
 From 1883, the North Country Continental used this route to Manchester.

 Up until 1913, all shunting was performed by either the train locomotive or horses.
 From that year, a local shunting engine was employed additionally and this also covered shunting duties at nearby Needham Goods Yard.

 Additional sidings were installed during World War One for the increased demand in explosives traffic; both the down and up side goods facilities were remodelled.